-Man Who Beat World Champion by Winning First Three of 4-game Blitz Match
+Man Who Beat a World Champion in a Blitz Match

 The victim was Dr. Alexander Alekhine.

 The victor could boast, as recently as the year 2010, that he also humiliated the great Capablanca in a tournament game by sacking queen!

 The list of victims went on, including names of Dr. Lasker, Euwe, Botvinnik, Smyslov…